The Frobenius problem for numerical semigroups generated by sequences that satisfy a linear recurrence relation: Introduction

-For simplicity, given $n\geq1$, we set $\mathbf s_j=x_{n+j}$, for all $j\in \mathbb N$.
-So, $S_n=\langle\{\mathbf s_{j}:j\in\mathbb N\}\rangle$.
 For our purposes, it will be enough to assume that $d$ is relatively prime to $a$ and $c$ (otherwise, we can divide by an adequate factor to reduce to this case).
-This covers the sequences considered in \cite{gu*, gu, mersenne, repunit, thabit, songthabit, song} of the form $ca^n-d$, and give us enough generality to unify some ideas, have many new examples and results.
-To start, the following conjectures arise from those known results: \begin{enumerate} \item The minimal generating set of $S_n$ has the form $\{\mathbf s_j:0\leq j<m\}$ for some $m>0$ and, of course, $e(S_n)=m$.
-So, it is important to have a method to determine such integer $m$. \item For all $n\geq 1$, $e(S_n)\geq n$. \end{enumerate} The sequence of generators of $S_n$ satisfy the linear recurrence relation
+The following conjectures arise from the results from \cite{gu*, gu, mersenne, repunit, thabit, songthabit, song}: \begin{enumerate} \item The minimal generating set of $S_n$ has the form $\{\mathbf s_j:0\leq j<m\}$ for some $m>0$ (such $m$ must be equal to $e(S_n)$). \item For all $n\geq 1$, $e(S_n)\geq n$. \item For all $n\geq1$, ${\rm t}(S_n)\leq e(S_n)-1$. \end{enumerate} In this work, we prove all these conjectures in a very general setting, and give a characterization of $e(S_n)$ that involves \textit{repunit numbers} and the elements $\mathbf s_0$ and $\mathbf s_1$.